The school catchment trap: one street can cost you $100k

 Boundaries also change.
 State education departments review them periodically, especially when new schools open or existing schools reach capacity.
 A property that was inside a catchment when the previous owner bought it may not be inside the same catchment when you buy it.

-Real estate agents are generally not required to disclose catchment zones.
+Real estate agents are not required to proactively disclose catchment zones in most states.
 Some mention it if it is a selling point.
-Most do not.
-It is the buyer's responsibility to check.
+If you ask, the agent must not mislead you.
+But the responsibility to verify lies with the buyer.

 The price effect